Anita Apelthun Sæle: Biography

 In the KrF nomination for parliament ahead of the 2005 parliamentary election, Sæle lost both the top and second spot on the KrF ballot, to Ingebrigt Sørfonn and Laila Dåvøy respectively, in spite of warnings from some members that losing her from the ballot might cost the party conservative voters.
 After losing the nomination, she was offered a top spot on the Coastal Party's ballot, but declined the offer.

 In April 2006, Sæle became the leader of the women's division of the Christian Democratic Party.
+She then stated her belief that free abortion will eventually become illegal in Norway due to failing birth rates, praising a proposed abortion ban in South Dakota.

+After withdrawing from national politics, she has worked for her husband's newspaper Norge Idag.